-The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they worked on an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and larger.
+HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the brand.
 This rating shows how effectively a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration abilities, HEPA filters are dense and can reduce airflow.
-It’s important to check with Fras-Air/General Service Experts Heating & Air Conditioning to make sure your heating and cooling system can work with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are dense and can limit airflow.
+It’s important to ask Fras-Air/General Service Experts to make sure your heating and cooling system can work with one.

 Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
-This barrier attaches tightly against your HVAC unit.
+This barrier mounts snugly against your HVAC equipment.

 There are a few electronic filtering systems you can add in your home.